Watch Our Official 50th Anniversary Short Film

 Editor

 Chris Reilly is an author of academic and general audience works regarding theology, advanced technology, bioethics, and philosophy.
-He worked as a nonprofit leader and fundraiser for over two decades.
+He worked as a nonprofit leader and fundraiser for twenty five years.
+He has also served in various editorial board and peer reviewer roles.
 Chris has earned a Doctor of Theology (ThD) degree and three Master’s degrees.

 Mary Rose Somarriba